Cedar1000/nest-typeorm-factory/README.md

 ```

 > **⚠️ Note:**
-> If no sort parameter is passed in, it will sort by the `createdAt` property by default.
+> If no sort parameter is passed in, it will sort by the `createdAt` property in descending order by default.

 ### Field Selection